aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export SVG to RTF" h2="Render SVG to RTF within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to RTF</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics, and is supported by most web browsers.
+On the other hand, RTF (Rich Text Format) is a document file format that enables you to write, edit, and exchange text between different word processing applications and operating systems.
+It is a popular format for exchanging text documents between different applications.
+Therefore, it is often necessary to convert SVG to RTF in order to make the document compatible with different applications.

+<h2>How Aspose.Total Helps for SVG to RTF Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert SVG to RTF in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to RTF.
+Aspose.Total for C++ is a suite of file format automation libraries that allows C++ developers to easily convert SVG to RTF in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert SVG file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to RTF.
+Aspose.Total for C++ provides a comprehensive set of APIs that can be used to create, manipulate, convert, and render various file formats.
+It also provides a wide range of features such as text extraction, document comparison, document signing, and more.
+Aspose.Total for C++ is a powerful and reliable solution for converting SVG to RTF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}